reruo321/Spring-Practice/Spring-Boot/Kotlin/006-consumingREST-2/README.md

 #### Header
 As we have learned on the last project, **HTTP Header** contains a list of informative strings.
 Fields *Content-Type* and *Cookie* are also included in it.
 #### Cookie
+While we are surfing the web, a web server creates small blocks of data called **HTTP cookies**, and places them into our devices via the web browser.
 #### Request
 #### Filter
 #### Client Connector